yellowdog/python-examples-templates/README.md

 Create a **Compute Template** using the Compute Templates tab.

 Create a simple **Static Template** including the Source you created above.
-Specify the required Instance Type in the Source panel and choose a ‘yd-agent-docker’ YellowDog image from the Images ID drop-down.
+Specify the required Instance Type in the Source panel and choose a **‘yd-agent-docker’** YellowDog image from the Images ID drop-down.

+Currently, the images in the `yd-*` image families have to be shared with your selected cloud provider account(s) by YellowDog before they can be used in instance provisioning.
+Please contact YellowDog Support to arrange this.

 ### Step 4: Test-Provision a Worker Pool